emqx/emqx-docs/en_US/access-control/authz/authz.md

 ### Authorization Check Priority

-Besides the cache and authorization checker, the authorization result may also be affected by the [Super User Role and Permission](../authn/authn.md) set during the authentication phase.
+Besides the cache and authorization checker, the authorization result may also be affected by the [Super User Role and Permission set](../authn/authn.md#super-user) during the authentication phase.

-For super users, all their operations will be skipped from the authorization check; if the permission list is set, EMQX will first follow the client's permission data to run the authorization checker.
+For super users, all their operations will be skipped from the authorization check.
+If the [Access Control List (ACL) list](../authn/acl.md) is set, EMQX will first follow the client's permission data before running the authorization checker.
 The priority is as follows:

 ```bash
 Super user > permission data > authorization check